-The appearance of RECURSIVE or NON\RECURSIVE in the prefix could be prohibited instead of ignored.
+The appearance of RECURSIVE or NON_RECURSIVE in the prefix could be prohibited instead of ignored.

-29 2.4.2 Iterator interface body
+2.4.2 Iterator interface body

-- 1 An iterator interface can be declared by an interface body. - 2 R1505 interface-body is ...
-3 or iterator-stmt
+3 An iterator interface can be declared by an interface body.

-[ specification-part ] end-iterator-stmt
+'''

+4 R1505 interface-body is ... or iterator-stmt \begin{bmatrix} specification-part \\ \end{bmatrix} 7 end-iterator-stmt

+'''

-6 2.4.3 ITERATE construct syntax
+8 2.4.3 ITERATE construct syntax

-An ITERATE construct is used to iterate over the elements of a data structure, which elements are provided by invoking and resuming an iterator.
+9 An ITERATE construct is used to iterate over the elements of a data structure, which elements are provided by invoking and resuming an iterator.

+'''

+R1139a iterate-construct

+iterate-stmt

+11

+block

+12

+end-iterate-stmt

+13

+R1139b iterate-stmt

+[iterate-construct-name: ] ITERATE [ CONCURRENT ] ■

+14

+\blacksquare ( iteration\text{-}control )

+15

+16

+R1139c iteration-control

+variable = iterator-reference

+17

+or data-pointer-object => iterator-reference

+18

+declaration-type-spec [ , ALLOCATABLE ] ::

+19

+\blacksquare variable\text{-}name [ (array\text{-}spec) ] = iterator\text{-}reference

+20

+declaration-type-spec [, POINTER] :: ■

+21

+22

+\blacksquare variable-name [ (array-spec) ] => iterator-reference

+23

+24

+R1139d end-iterate-stmt

+END ITERATE [ iterate-construct-name ]

+'''

-9 10 11 R1139a iterate-construct is iterate-stmt block end-iterate-stmt 12 13 14 R1139b iterate- $stmt$ is [ iterate-construct-name: ] ITERATE [ CONCURRENT ] ■ ■ ( iteration-control ) 15 16 17 18 19 20 21 R1139c iteration-control is or or variable = iterator-reference data-pointer-object =&gt; iterator-reference declaration-type-spec [, ALLOCATABLE ] :: ■ ■ variable-name [ ( array-spec ) ] = iterator-reference declaration-type-spec [, POINTER ] :: ■ ■ variable-name [ ( array-spec ) ] =&gt; iterator-reference 22 R1139d end- $iterate$ - $stmt$ is END ITERATE [ iterate-construct-name ] 23 24 25 26 C1143a (R1139a) If the iterate-stmt of an iterate-construct specifies an iterate-construct-name , the corresponding end-iterate-stmt shall specify the same iterate-construct-name .
-If the iterate-stmt of an iterate-construct does not specify an iterate-construct-name , the corresponding end-iterate-stmt shall not specify an iterate-construct-name .
-27 28 C1143b (R1139c) If = appears and ALLOCATABLE does not appear, array-spec shall specify explicit shape.
-If ALLOCATABLE appears or $=>$ appears, array-spec shall specify deferred shape.
-29 30 31 C1143c (R1139c) If = appears, the type, type parameters, and rank of variable or variable-name shall conform to those of the result of iterator-reference in the same way that those of variable and expr are required to conform in an intrinsic assignment-stmt .
-32 33 34 C1143d (R1139c) If $=>$ appears, the type, type parameters, and rank of data-pointer-object or variable-name shall conform to those of the result of iterator-reference in the same way that those of data-pointer-object and data-target are required to conform in a pointer-assignment-stmt .
-35 C1143e (R1139c) The variable shall not be a coindexed object or a subobject of a coindexed object.
-36 37 38 C1143f (R1139c) If declaration-type-spec appears it shall specify the same declared type and kind type parameters as the result of iterator-reference , and shall not specify any assumed length type parameters.
-39 40 C1143g (R1139c) If $=>$ appears, either declaration-type-spec shall appear, or data-pointer-object shall have the POINTER attribute.
-1 C1143h (R1139c) If CONCURRENT ] apj pears, declaration-type-spec shall appear.
-2 3 4 C1143j (R1139a) If CONCURRENT belongs to the construct or construct, or a branching st f apj an c atem pears, the construct shall not contain an EXIT statement that buter construct, a CYCLE statement that belongs to an outer nent that has a branch target that is not the END ITERATE and variable-name is a construct entity of the ITERATE construct.
-If => also appears it has the pointer attribute, and this may be confirmed by the appearance of POINTER.
-If = appears the variable-name variable
+- C1143a (R1139a) If the iterate-stmt of an iterate-construct specifies an iterate-construct-name, the corresponding end-iterate-stmt shall specify the same iterate-construct-name.
+If the iterate-stmt of an iterate-construct does not specify an iterate-construct-name, the corresponding end-iterate-stmt shall not specify an iterate-construct-name. - C1143b (R1139c) If = appears and ALLOCATABLE does not appear, array-spec shall specify explicit shape.
+If ALLOCATABLE appears or => appears, array-spec shall specify deferred shape. - C1143c (R1139c) If = appears, the type, type parameters, and rank of variable or variable-name shall conform to those of the result of iterator-reference in the same way that those of variable and expr are required to conform in an intrinsic assignment-stmt. - C1143d (R1139c) If => appears, the type, type parameters, and rank of data-pointer-object or variablename shall conform to those of the result of iterator-reference in the same way that those of data-pointer-object and data-target are required to conform in a pointer-assignment-stmt. - 37 C1143e (R1139c) The variable shall not be a coindexed object or a subobject of a coindexed object. - C1143f (R1139c) If declaration-type-spec appears it shall specify the same declared type and kind type parameters as the result of iterator-reference, and shall not specify any assumed length type parameters. - 1 C1143g (R1139c) If => appears, either declaration-type-spec shall appear, or data-pointer-object shall

+- 2 have the POINTER attribute. - 3 C1143h (R1139c) If CONCURRENT appears, declaration-type-spec shall appear. - 4 C1143j (R1139a) If CONCURRENT appears, the construct shall not contain an EXIT statement that - 5 belongs to the construct or an outer construct, a CYCLE statement that belongs to an outer - 6 construct, or a branching statement that has a branch target that is not the END ITERATE - 7 statement or a statement within the block of the construct. - 8 R1520a iterator-reference is procedure-designator ([actual-arg-spec-list]) - 9 C1524a (R1520a) The procedure-designator shall designate an iterator. - 10 C1524b (R1520a) The procedure-designator shall not be a coindexed object or a subobject of a coindexed object. - 12 If declaration-type-spec appears, it specifies the type and type parameter values of the variable-name, - and variable-name is a construct entity of the ITERATE construct.
+If => also appears it has the pointer - attribute, and this may be confirmed by the appearance of POINTER.
+If = appears the variable-name - 15 may be declared to have the ALLOCATABLE attribute.
+It does not have any additional attributes.